Mandar123454/Predictive-Modeling-for-Smartphone-Purchase-Behavior-ML/README.md

 └── app.py              # Flask application serving the API
 ```

-### Deployment to Netlify
+### Deployment to GitHub Pages

-This dashboard is designed to be deployed as a static site on Netlify with the following setup:
+This dashboard is designed to be deployed as a static site on GitHub Pages with the following setup:

 1. Prepare static data files in the `Dashboard/data/` directory for API responses
-2. Connect your GitHub repository to Netlify
+2. Push your repository to GitHub
-3. Configure the build settings:
+3. Configure GitHub Pages in repository settings:
-   - Build command: `cp -r Dashboard/* .`
+   - Go to Settings > Pages
+   - Set source to your main branch
+   - Set the folder to "/Dashboard"
    - Publish directory: `Dashboard`
 4. Deploy!